Top 31 Online Productivity Tools

-A Soft Murmur
+A Soft Murmur — noise generator

 A Soft Murmur is a website that helps you stay focused on your work, by providing ambient sounds.

 You can choose between a number of background noises, such as the sound of thunder, the sound of rain, the wind, coffee shop chatter, a singing bowl, and much more.
 You can then combine these sounds, to find the perfect mix for your productivity.
 If you’re working in an open office, or from home, where you’re likely to get distracted often, just switch on A Soft Murmur, and put your headphones on.

 This tool also allows you to turn your ideas to reality faster, by providing guides and grids that help you design faster, but with precision.

 Alfred is another productivity tool for Mac.
-It helps you speed up your work through shortcuts so you can find and open all your files faster, make quick calculations, control your music, and more.
+It helps you speed up your work through shortcuts, so you can find and open all your files faster, make quick calculations, control your music, and more.

 You can turn to the Alfred workflows to reduce repetitive tasks; just download some of the already available workflows and integrate them into your work.